cjswosunwoo/Sunwoo.github.io/_posts/About_SGRT.md

 ### Patient safety vs. a new source of risk
 Examples of SGRT failure events:
-* inconsistency between the patient or plan-nae between the Oncology information System and SGRT database
+* inconsistency between the patient or plan-name between the Oncology information System and SGRT database
 * mismatch between the SGRT or kV/MV/radiation isocenters
 * improper reference surface
 * inappropriate baseline